 Inside, the new lobby at-grade has floor to ceiling glass window walls that open out to the terrace.
 A staircase and elevator bring guests up a half level to a conference room that adjoins a flexible meeting and event space.
 The second floor contains a board room and multi-purpose meeting spaces as well as offices, while the third and fourth floors are more private, with four guest suites and offices for guests to the campus.

 The rear and east side of the building feature a new terracotta façade in a tripartite arrangement that reflects the massing of the original building.
 The material relates to but reinterprets the roman brick of the original building.
 Transparent and “veiled” glazing creates a varied day-to-night expression for the building and allows it to glow like a beacon.
-The project is targeting LEED Silver certification.
+The project is LEED Gold certified.